Archery for Beginners: How to Get Started

 Archery is a gear-heavy sport, and while you now know a good bit about bows… there are some other things you may need before you jump into archery!
 Here are some additional tools you may want to look into.

-Arm Guards.
 We’ll start with the most important bit of gear first: arm guards.
-This is a piece of protective gear you wear for whatever bow you’re using (in other words, for bow recurves and compounds), and it shields your inner arm from getting him with the bow string after you release an arrow.
+This is a piece of protective gear you wear for whatever bow you’re using.
+In other words, it shields your inner arm from getting him with the bow string after you release an arrow.
 Getting hit with the bow string doesn’t sound like a big deal, but it can be incredibly painful, and give you a huge, three-dimensional bruise.
 There are some very good arm guards on the market; we like the SAS Arm Guard because it’s thick and provides a lot of coverage.
-It’s got buckles, though, which some people don’t like, so we also suggest the OMP Mountain Man Arm Guard, which has straps and Velcro, and can be a little bit easier to adjust.
+If you’re not a fan of buckles, we also suggest the OMP Mountain Man Arm Guard, which has straps and Velcro, that can be a little bit easier to adjust.

 OMP Mountain Man 2-Strap Ventilated Leather Suede Arm Guard